 When you ride a fixed gear bike, you’ll want to be sure to roll your pant leg up and tuck your shoelaces away.
 If you’re using luggage, make sure all straps are secured.
 Make sure no clothing or gear is hanging near the drivetrain.
 You may also consider installing a chain guard.
 These look kind of lame but can increase safety.
 You should also always wear a helmet while riding a fixie.

 Pedal strike is also a more common danger on a fixed gear bike because you can’t stop pedaling or move your pedal out of the way while leaning the bike through a corner.
-A pedal strike during a fast turn could cause you to crash.
+A pedal strike during a high speed turn could cause you to crash.
 When your pedal hits the ground, the rear wheel can lift off the ground and the bike can slide out from under you.
 You need to know how far you can lean before your pedal hits the ground.

 Another potential danger is not being able to stop.
 If you decide to ride without brakes, you won’t be able to stop if your chain brakes or comes off or if your feet come off of the peddles.